 Our Services for Families Coping With Problem Gambling

 When someone you love has a gambling problem, it can strain family relationships, interfere with work and lead to financial problems.
 You may feel worried, alone, ashamed, and unsure what to do.
-That’s why we’re here!
-Maryland Coalition of Families provides safe, confidential support without judgement.
-Our staff have experience dealing with gambling issues in their own families, and they use that experience to help others in this situation.
+Maryland Coalition of Families provides safe, confidential support without judgment.
+Our staff have personal expertise dealing with gambling issues in their own families, and they use that experience to help others in this situation.

 We can help you: